chaoskagami/corbenik/README.md

 You'll also want to go into `Patches` and enable the usual bits, which includes:
  * Signature Fix
- * FIRM Protect
+ * FIRM Protection

 You'll also want these patches, which are done by loader and therefore require it:
- * Block Cart Updates
+ * Block Cart Update / Cart RF (Loader)
- * Block eShop Updates
+ * Block eShop Updates (Loader)
- * Block NIM updates
+ * Block NIM Updates (Loader)
- * Region free HOME
+ * Region Free HOME (Loader)
- * RO signature fix
+ * RO Signature Fix (Loader

 If you're using the reboot hook, you might want these:
- * AGB Signature fix
+ * AGB Signature Fix
  * AGB Bootscreen
    * Will stop games with corrupted Nintendo logos from running.
 Disable for ROM hacks if this occurs.
+No, there's nothing I can do, since the GBA bios is on the SoC.
+Please take this up with the author of the romhack.
- * TWL Patches
+ * TWL Patches - Select either one, the correct one will be applied

-If you're on 11.0, you also want these:
+If you're on 11.0 or higher and using the respective FIRM, you also want these:
- * Title Downgrade Fix (Only enable with 11.0 firmware.)
+ * Title Downgrade Fix (11.0+ NFIRM)

 If you're deliberately still running older firmware on your NAND, you'll want these:
- * Fake Friends Version
+ * Fake Friends Version (Loader)

 If you region changed your console and replaced SecureInfo_A, you want:
- * SecureInfo_A Signature Fix
+ * SecureInfo_A Signature Fix (Loader)

 Optional, but recommended patches are:
- * Settings Version String
+ * Settings Version String (Loader)
- * ErrDisp devmode
+ * Verbose ErrDisp (Loader)

 And these YOU SHOULD NOT ENABLE unless you have specialized needs:
  * Developer UNITINFO (Pretends to be a developer console/Panda)